 ToxiGen

-ToxiGen is a large-scale machine-generated dataset of toxic and benign statements about 13 minority groups.
-It is used to evaluate whether models can distinguish implicit hate speech from benign text without relying on explicit slurs or surface-level cues.
+ToxiGen is a large-scale, machine-generated dataset for evaluating nuanced hate speech detection.
+It contains over 274,000 toxic and benign statements about 13 minority groups, designed to challenge models to identify implicit toxicity without relying on obvious slurs or surface-level cues.

 https://github.com/microsoft/ToxiGen ↗B